 - Unusual items.
-Keep an eye out for refill pods, atomizers and cartridges, which some vaping devices use, and batteries that require recharging.
+Keep an eye out for refill pods, atomizers, and cartridges, which some vaping devices use, and batteries that require recharging.
 Organic cotton balls and thin metallic coils are other components used when vaping.
-Vaping devices can also be hidden inside of common items like highlighters.
+Vaping devices can also be hidden inside common items like highlighters.

 - Sweet smell.
 Although odorless and scented liquids can be used in electronic smoking devices, many teens choose scented vapor.
 The most popular flavors are sweet so you may notice an unusually sweet smell, although it goes away quickly.